diegoBlaylock/StartUp/notes.md

 Create an EC2 instance that runs with a public ip.
 Register a domain name using route 53 and create a record that maps it to the ec2 public ip.
 One needs to be included for the root domain and one for all the subdomains

+**HTTPS/TLS**
+HTTPS is Secure Hypertext Transport Protocol.
+A certificate with a public/private key is given by a certificate issuer who verifies the owner's authenticity.
+This also allows the client to verify the certifate's signing by the issuer, verify the server identity throught the public key, and finally share a symmetric key with which to continue communication.
+Mozilla's `Let's Encrypt` allows free certificates for domain names and caddy uses this to generate certificates

+**DNS**
+- tld are com, net, click
+- root domains are the next level
+- use `dig` to view dns records
+- use `whois` to get registrant info
+- DNS servers refer to authoritative name servers to resolve an address
+- records:
+  - A is address, simply maps name to address
+  - CNAME is canonical name and is alias for another domain
+- Names are ussually cached by browsers or intermediate parties
+- A TTL (time to live) setting exists to invalidate caches after a specified period of time

 **HTML**

 ***Basics***